dctime/signals/issues.md

 ### 2025.4.24

-Signal Wire break box isnt the same as the model
+Signal Wire break box isnt the same as the model (make the break box bigger than the unconnected one to make it)